Now don’t look shocked. You know you’ve met ‘that child’.

 2. Please don’t just help yourself to the contents of my fridge and kitchen cupboards without asking me first (at which point I will say no) especially when it’s your first time here.
 I know, I know…call me old fashioned.

 3. Try not to use my sofas to wipe your hands.
-I have a sink AND running water.
+I know Malta isn’t the most modern of countries we actually do have a sink AND running water.

-(Otherwise, Honey Bunny, it’s you, a cleaning cloth and some elbow grease on hand print removal duty whilst the others watch “One Direction” for the hundredth time.)
+(Otherwise, Honey Bunny, it’s you, a cleaning cloth and some muscle-on-hand-print duty.)

 4. Movie and popcorn?
 Sure, no problem.
 Standard.